solcomining/isd-reporter/README.md

 | $aPlanetPos        | List of Y coordinates to click in the "Choose planet" window.  |

 By default `isdreporter.au3` is configured for 13 survey tools being used by a 13-use ISD stack for 13 planets, and with the ISD windows positioned top right on a 1080p screen.
 To edit the script to account for other screen resolutions, take a screenshot of the positioned ISD windows and use MS Paint to find the x,y coordinates.

+### Ingame config if using Auto-It
+1. The "Choose survey tool" window must be positioned top right corner.
+Sized as narrow and short as possible at 1080p.
+2. The "Choose planet" window must be positioned top right corner.
+Sized as narrow and tall as possible at 1080p.
+3. The stack of ISD droids must not move around in the inventory.
+Sorting inventory by type is helpful..

 ***
 ### Screenshots